lnsy-dev/html-partial/README.md

 # html-partial
-Until there are proper HTML Includes, you can do it the wrong way.
+Until there are proper HTML Includes you can do it the wrong way.
 People who complain about how many calls this makes are never allowed to install tracking scripts on a website.

 ## Usage